Four-try Scotland take bonus point win against Italy - RFI

 Florence (Italy) (AFP)

-Scotland made it five wins in succession with a hard-fought 28-17 bonus-point win over Italy in the Autumn Nations Cup in Florence on Saturday.
+Scotland made it five wins in succession with a hard-fought 28-17 bonus-point victory over Italy in the Autumn Nations Cup in Florence on Saturday.

 But after slipping 14-7 down early in the second half, Gregor Townsend's side hit back with tries from prop Zander Fagerson, lock Scott Cummings and replacement hooker George Turner to complete the win.